Learning To Make More Eye Contact With People

-It's totally possible that if you're looking for help on how to make eye contact that you really do look away too much.
-If other people have made comments that your eye contact is poor, then this is definitely the case.
-However, I'll put this out there because sometimes people feel like they're not making enough eye contact, but they actually are.
+It's totally possible that if you're searching for help on how to make eye contact that you really do look away too much.
+If people have made comments that your eye contact is poor, then this is definitely the case.
+However, I'll put this point out there because sometimes people feel like they're not making enough eye contact, but they actually are.
 When they speak to people they're generally looking in their direction and come across as attentive, but because they don't feel like they're constantly aware of looking other people directly in the eyes, they believe they're not doing enough.

 You can accomplish quite a bit without making ideal eye contact

-All things being equal making good eye contact is better than not doing it, but I'd hardly say it's a factor that will completely make or break your social success.
-If someone has many of other things going for them socially, the fact that they sometimes are looking away from someone while they're talking to them isn't going to be a huge deal.
+All things being equal, making good eye contact is better than not doing it, but I'd hardly say it's a factor that will completely make or break your social success.
+If someone has many of other things going for them socially, the fact that they sometimes look away from someone while they're talking to them isn't going to be a huge deal.
 If you wish your eye contact was better then by all means work on it, but don't agonize over it too much.

 Try to get into the habit of making more eye contact gradually, not all at once

 It can be tricky to make consistent eye contact with people when you're not used to it.
 As I mentioned, it can feel intimidating and mentally draining.
 What sometimes happens is someone will resolve to break their poor eye contact habit.
-They'll start looking people in the eyes and be able to keep it up for a week or two, all through willpower and the novelty of working on something new.
-Then they'll revert back to their old ways.
+They'll start looking people in the eyes consistently, and be able to keep it up for a week or two, through willpower and the novelty of working on something new.
+Then they'll slip back to their old ways.

-It may be more helpful to slowly work your way up to making a good amount of eye contact.
+It may be more helpful to slowly work your way up to making a solid amount of eye contact.
 It will take time before making eye contact becomes an automatic, effortless skill.
 Don't expect yourself to go from 0 to 100% overnight and then never go back.
 It's the same as how someone who eats poorly usually can't just drop everything one day and switch to an ultra-healthy diet.
 The points below will go into more detail about some sub-skills you can work on.

 Try using the TV as practice

 You don't even have to start with real people.
-When you're watching TV try to make eye contact with all the characters on the screen the way you'd focus on a speaker in real life.
-News shows where the presenter looks at, and talks, right to you tend to be the best.
+When you're watching TV try to make eye contact with all the characters on the screen the way you'd focus on a conversational partner in real life.
+News shows where the presenter looks and talks right to you tend to be the best.
 Discussion shows with multiple guests can also be useful because it can get you used to switching your attention from speaker to speaker.
 This can all give you a good approximation of what it's like to do it in real life.
 You can also study the various ways people use their eyes to communicate.